Other / mixed grade configuration · Flint, MI

 How many students attend Freeman School?

 Freeman School has 207 students enrolled.
-It is a other school in FLINT, MI.
+It is a public school in Flint, MI.

 What is the student-teacher ratio at Freeman School?